JackBilbo/lxn-discus/README.md

 - Ballast: A light version of ballast loading system that can even be used in flight - which would be shameless cheating of course!
 - Aircraft Settings: Options that are originally controlled by knobs and buttons around the display.
 Moved here to free up the buttons for future use.
 - Units: allows you to select the units of measurement to use for various categories or generally "metric" or "imperial" system.
+Only "metric" or "imperial" settings have an effect on other instruments in the cockpit.
+Detailled settings only work inside the nav computer.
 - Interface Options: Settings for the Nav Interface.
 "Readability Mode" can be activated here to get some bigger readouts (and less data fields) and the liftdot-trail on the map can be deactivated
 - Bugs: An experimental feature to control arrival height calculations.
 In real life gliders dead insects on the wing's leading edge will deteriorate glide perfomance.
 Therefore a "bug factor" can be used in arrival height calculations.
 While you won't kill any simulated insects on your simulated wings, you can still use this factor to account for inaccuracies in the flight model or inefficiencies of the pilot.
 If you find you are constantly arriving lower than the predicted altitude try flying with a lower "bugs" value.
 This value is not persistent between sessions, because we all know, that you are cleaning your wings after each flight.
 To point that out again: this setting does NOT affect your gliders performance in any way.
 ONLY the calculated arrival height.